DECO-Demons/decarl/README.md

 For example, Luka Manitta working on story 11 would be `lm/11`.

-When work is complete, create a pull request to merge your branch's changes into the `dev` branch.
+When work is complete, create a pull request to merge your branch's changes into the `dev` branch and assign a reviewer.

 ### Naming Commits

-PLEASE read and follow the specification at [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
+Please read and follow the specifications at [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

 ## Authors